-- 1. Perform an occupational health knowledge self-assessment.
-ABOHN recommends using the examination specifications on the COHN Test Blueprint and Core Content list. - Classify activities and core topic areas for intense study, and identify those areas where a simple review would be sufficient. - Establish a realistic weekly study schedule.
+- 1. Perform an occupational health knowledge self-assessment using the examination specifications on the COHN-S Test Blueprint and Core Content list. - 2.
+Classify activities and core topic areas for intense study, and identify those areas where a simple review would be sufficient. - 3.
+Establish a realistic weekly study schedule.
 First, schedule topics that will need intense study.
 Save review only topics for later in your study schedule. - 4.
 Gather resources with which to study.
-The included "Study References" represent a partial listing of books, journals and other materials that have been used to write examination questions.
-This list can help you to identify resources that may be used to address identified learning needs, but it is not intended to be a mandatory, exclusive reading list. - 5.
-Consider forming a study group, or selecting a study partner.
+References in the back of this handbook represent a partial listing of books, journals and other materials that have been used to write examination questions.
+This list can help you to identify resources that may be used to address identified learning needs, but it is not intended to be a mandatory, exclusive reading list.

+- 5. Consider forming a study group, or selecting a study partner.
 Working with study partners that have varied occupational health nursing backgrounds can be especially helpful. - 6.
 Many certification candidates have found that review courses can be helpful to prepare for the examination.
 Review courses may be used to identify weaknesses that direct initial study, or as a final review prior to the examination.

-ABOHN compiles a list of occupational health related courses and continuing education resources and uses it to create the "Education Resource Guide" that is provided to candidates.
+ABOHN compiles a list of occupational health related courses and continuing education resources on its website at www.abohn.org under the Resources tab and the Upcoming Events tab.
 ABOHN neither offers, nor recommends specific courses, or the use of specific study materials to prepare for the examination.